ÁKK sells HUF 20 bln of bonds at switch auction, below plan

-The Government Debt Management Agency (ÁKK) sold HUF 20 billion of bonds maturing in 2028, accepting ones expiring in 2021 as payment at a switch auction on Wednesday, according to state news wire MTI.
+The Government Debt Management Agency (ÁKK) sold HUF 20 billion of bonds maturing in 2028 at a switch auction on Wednesday, accepting bonds expiring in 2021 as payment, according to state news wire MTI.

 The 2028/A bonds sold at an average yield of 2.74%.
 The average yield of the 2021/C bonds was 0.37%.

-ÁKK also tried to sell HUF 20 bln of 2026/D bonds for 2020/C bonds but after receiving HUF 21.30 bln of bids, it cancelled the auction.
+The ÁKK also tried to sell HUF 20 bln of 2026/D bonds for 2020/C bonds, but after receiving only HUF 21.30 bln of bids, it cancelled the auction.

-Of the closest secondary market benchmarks the five-year benchmark calculated on 2024/C bonds was 1.99% and the ten-year benchmark calculated on 2030/A bonds was 3.09%.
+Of the closest secondary market benchmarks, the five-year benchmark calculated on 2024/C bonds was 1.99%, while the ten-year benchmark calculated on 2030/A bonds was 3.09%.